Laidback Koror Not Your Typical Tourist Destination

 Businesses close early with midnight being the latest an establishment may remain open.
 Koror has a curfew in the public interest from 0230-0600 Monday-Thursday; 0400-0600 Friday-Sunday.

 Palau is considered a safe destination, still like any place crime and accidents can happen.
 Medical facilities are limited but adequate for most emergencies including dive related ones.
 The most common health and safety concern seem to sunburn.

 Are you looking for an unusual day trip after some amazing dives?
 Try the jail, but not as a guest, please.
 The local jail has become a tourist destination with a gift shop that sells handicrafts created by the inmates.

-Please feel free to contact us directly if you would have any questions.
-We love to hear from you.
+Please feel free to contact us directly if you have any questions.
+We would love to hear from you.